illinoistech-itm/jhajek/itmt-430/project-tutorials/IT-Operations-cloud-connect-tutorial/Readme.md

 You don't actually install anything--you create OS templates or `images` and upload them to each provider (AWS, Proxmox, Azure...) and then use a templated language to deploy many `instances` of an image.
 You may have a `database` image.
 You might have a `loadbalancer` image.
 You might have a `webserver` image.
 And you may want variable copies or `instances` of each of these `images`.

-[Hashicorp Terraform](https://terraform.io "webpage for Terraform") is a platform nuetral way to programmatically deploy arbitrary numbers of instances from pre-made images.
+[Hashicorp Terraform](https://terraform.io "webpage for Terraform") is a platform neutral way to programmatically deploy arbitrary numbers of instances from pre-made images.
 Packer will help make your templates, and Terraform helps you think in terms of deploying your application in total.
 Think of Terraform as Vagrant all grown up.

 ### Examples and HCL Templates